PratirupG/Handwriting-Recognition/README.md

 Handwriting-Recognition also known as offline Handwriting-Recognition the objective of this project is to extract all the words from a handwritten paragraph using Deep learing.
 The model I used is CNNN-LSTM/GRU with CTC loss function.

-Coming Soon (Word Segmentation and Line Segmentation with updated model)
+Coming Soon (Word Segmentation and Line Segmentation with final inference model)

 The model architecture I have taken from this paper https://arxiv.org/pdf/1507.05717.pdf.